Caribou3d/CaribouSlicer/doc/How to build - Linux et al.md

-# Building Slic3r on UNIX/Linux
+# Building CaribouSlicer on UNIX/Linux

-Please understand that Slic3r (& PrusaSlicer) team cannot support compilation on all possible Linux distros.
+Please understand that CaribouSlicer ( & Slic3r & PrusaSlicer) team cannot support compilation on all possible Linux distros.
 Namely, we cannot help troubleshoot OpenGL driver issues or dependency issues if compiled against distro provided libraries. **We can only support Slic3r statically linked against the dependencies compiled with the `deps` scripts**, the same way we compile Slic3r for our binary builds.

 If you have some reason to link dynamically to your system libraries, you are free to do so, but we can not and will not troubleshoot any issues you possibly run into.